Manassas Fraud Lawyer

-Crimes involving Fraud are those crimes where deception or misrepresentation is used to perpetrate the crime.
+Fraud are crimes where deception or misrepresentation is used to perpetrate the crime.
 Common fraud charges are forgery, uttering a forged instrument, impersonating a law enforcement officer, obtaining goods or services by false pretenses, and issuing bad checks.
-Fraud offenses, like property crimes, are classified as both misdemeanors and felonies.
-The distinction between a misdemeanor and felony often has to do with the dollar value related to the fraudulent activity.

-- Forgery & Uttering - Simply forging another person’s name to a document to the prejudice of another’s right is a class 5 felony (1-10 years in prison) in Virginia.
-Va.
-Code § 18.2-172 also prohibits obtaining a person’s signature by any false pretense or token.
+- Forgery & Uttering - forging another person’s name to a document to the prejudice of another’s right.

-- False Pretenses - The unlawfully procuring goods, services, or money by misrepresenting a material fact in order to defraud the owner of the goods, services, or money.
-Va.
-Code § 18.-178 punishes false pretenses as larceny (amount of loss less than $200.00 is a class 1 misdemeanor and amount of loss over $200.00 is a felony punishable by up to 20 years in prison).
+- False Pretenses - unlawfully procuring goods, services, or money by misrepresenting a material fact in order to defraud the owner of the goods, services, or money.

-- Issuing bad checks - A common fraud offense in Virginia.
-Va.
-Code § 18.2-181 makes it illegal for any person to issue a bad check with the intent to defraud.
-This means that at the time the check issued, the person must have the intent to defraud the person to whom the check was issued.
-Value determines whether the case is a felony or misdemeanor.
+- Issuing bad checks - issuing a bad check with the intent to defraud.
+This means that at the time the check was issued, the person must have the intent to defraud the person to whom the check was issued.
+This is a common fraud offense in Virginia.

-- Credit Card Theft - When a person takes, obtains, or withholds a person’s credit card or credit card number without their consent.
-Credit card theft is punishable as Grand Larceny (up to 20 years in prison).
-Va.
-Code § 18.2-192.
+- Credit Card Theft - when a person takes, obtains, or withholds a person’s credit card or credit card number without their consent.

-- Credit Card Forgery - When a person either makes a fake credit card, utters a fake credit card, or signs the name of the credit card holder without their knowledge or consent.
-Credit card forgery is a class 5 felony – Va.
-Code § 18.2-193
+- Credit Card Forgery - when a person either makes a fake credit card, utters a fake credit card, or signs the name of the credit card holder without their knowledge or consent.